Over $1 Billion won for our clients!

 The North Carolina pure contributory negligence rule bars the recovery of a monetary award if a jury finds that you were partly responsible for the truck accident.
 Even if you’re only 1% at fault and the truck driver is 99% to blame, you still wouldn’t be entitled to compensation.

-With over 25 years of experience representing clients throughout North Carolina, you can depend on the legal team at DeMayo Law Offices to fight for the justice you deserve.
-We can hold the truck driver or their employer liable for the injuries you suffered and seek compensation from the insurance company or go to trial on your behalf.
+With over 150 years of combined experience representing clients throughout North Carolina, you can depend on the drunk driving accident lawyers at DeMayo Law Offices to fight for the justice you deserve.
+We can hold the truck driver or their employer liable for the car accident injuries you suffered, seek compensation from the insurance company or go to trial on your behalf.

-Our award-winning attorneys have received recognition from legal organizations, such as The National Trial Lawyers Top 100 Trial Lawyers and the Multi-Million Dollar Advocates Forum.
+Our award-winning personal injury lawyers have received recognition from legal organizations, such as The National Trial Lawyers Top 100 Trial Lawyers and the Multi-Million Dollar Advocates Forum.
 We also hold an AV® rating from Martindale-Hubbell, the highest possible rating a law firm can receive.

-If a truck driver was driving under the influence of drugs or alcohol and caused your injuries in an accident, call DeMayo Law Offices at (877) 333-1000.
+If a truck driver was driving under the influence of drugs or alcohol and caused your injuries in an accident, call DeMayo Law Offices, Your North Carolina Law Firm™, at (877) 333-1000.
 We can meet you for a free consultation, discuss your legal options, and get you on the road to recovery.